HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR.md

 * `1 Low density index` creates technical files needed to preserve the historical structure indexing.
 Location: [`ai4material_design/datasets/csv_cif/low_density_defects_Innopolis-v1/{MoS2,WSe2}`](../datasets/csv_cif/low_density_defects_Innopolis-v1).
 * `2 VASP to csv_cif` extracts the energy and band gap information from the raw VASP output.
 Location: [`ai4material_design/datasets/csv_cif/{high,low}_density_defects/*`](../datasets/csv_cif).
 ### csv/cif -> dataframe
-Workflow `3 csv_cif to dataframe` converts the structures from standard [CIF](https://www.iucr.org/resources/cif) format to a fast platform-specific.
+Workflow `3a csv_cif to dataframe` converts the structures from standard [CIF](https://www.iucr.org/resources/cif) format to a fast platform-specific.
 It also preprocesses the target values, e. g. computes the formation energy per atom.
 Finally, it produces the sparse defect-only representations.
 Location: [`ai4material_design/datasets/processed/{high,low}_density_defects/*/{targets.csv,data.pickle}.gz`](../datasets/processed).
 ### csv/cif -> matminer
-Workflow `3 Matminer` .
-Assuming the resources are available, the step takes around 3 days, you can skip it if don't plan on running CatBoost.
+Workflow `3b Matminer` .
+Assuming the resources are available, the step takes around 3 days, you can skip it if you don't plan on running CatBoost.
 Location: [`ai4material_design/datasets/processed/{high,low}_density_defects/*/matminer.csv.gz`](../datasets/processed).
 ## Computational experiments
 We have prepared the the workflows that reproduce the tuned models evaluation.
 They train the models and produce predictions on the test dataset.
 Training is done 12 times with different random seeds and initializations to estimate the uncertainty.
 Run them concurrently:
 * `4a Combined test SchNet`